-Home Office: 7 original furniture designs for working from home in 2022
+Home office furniture: 7 original designs for working from home

 Having lived through a pandemic for over a year now, we have all gotten used to working from home.
 We know what works for us and we know that the best conditions depend on the right mix of ergonomic furniture and optimum lighting, yet many of us are still lounging on sofas and taking meetings from our beds.

 The challenge lies in finding the right pieces to help carve out an office space inspiring enough to get you up and working.

 1. Xilo Station by Matteo Ragni for XILO Edizioni

 The Xilo Station by Matteo Ragni is a hybrid workspace that conceals itself as a wall painting.
 It features a painterly panel that can be unfolded to reveal a desk and a space for storing objects associated with work.

 Inspired by a need for flexible furniture during the pandemic, it creates a possibility to change and rearrange spaces swiftly and simply.

 2. New Habits by ZUMMAUT for XILO Edizioni

 When remote working, the lines between work, rest and play can feel incredibly blurred.
 That’s why New Habits by design studio ZUMMAUT mixes all three.
 Inspired by vintage climbing frames, the design features lacquered MDF panels that form a multifunctional wardrobe with space to relax and unwind.

 As well as spacious storage inside, a mounted ladder leads to a sling-style leather seat located at the top of the wardrobe that can be used for working or resting.